discoTUKL/disco-snc-mgf-toolbox/README.md

 ```
 gives then the bound at theta = 0.1.

-For the new output bound computation, we have to set an array of parameters:
+For the new output bound computation, we have to set a list of parameters:
 ```python
 [0.1, 2.7]
 ```